netskopeoss/ns_speedtest/README.md

-# ns_speedtest - Netskope Performance troubleshooting script.
+# ns_speedtest - Netskope Performance Troubleshooting Tool

 # Introduction

-This script helps to identify Throughput available on a device.
+This tool helps to identify Throughput available on a device.
 Tests results are displayed on the command line and in log files.

 # Main features